History of slavery in Kentucky: Fugitive slaves

 As Kentucky was separated from free states only by the Ohio River, it was relatively easy for an enslaved person from Kentucky to escape to freedom.
 Notable fugitives from Kentucky included Henry Bibb, Lewis Clarke, Margaret Garner, Lewis Hayden, and Josiah Henson.
 The formerly enslaved James Bradley legally left Kentucky by this route.

-On September 17, 1826, Bourbon County, KY, slave traders Edward Stone and his nephew Howard Stone were among the five white men killed by the 75 or so slaves who were being taken down river aboard a flatboat.
+On September 17, 1826, Bourbon County, Kentucky, slave traders Edward Stone and his nephew Howard Stone were among the five white men killed by the 75 or so slaves who were being taken down river aboard a flatboat.
 Edward Stone had kept his slaves in Bourbon County, chained and shackled beneath his house.
-In September 1826, a group of the slaves were marched to Mason County, KY, where they were taken aboard the flatboat headed to the Mississippi slave market.
+In September 1826, a group of the slaves were marched to Mason County, Kentucky, where they were taken aboard the flatboat headed to the Mississippi slave market.

-David Cobb of Lexington, KY, and James Gray were hired to convey the crew down the Ohio River.
-The boat stopped in Louisville, KY, where a white man named Davis boarded the boat.
-Davis was from Natchez, MS, or Paris, KY, depending on which account you read.
+David Cobb of Lexington, Kentucky, and James Gray were hired to convey the crew down the Ohio River.
+The boat stopped in Louisville, Kentucky, where a white man named Davis boarded the boat.
+Davis was from Natchez, Mississippi, or Paris, Kentucky, depending on the account.
 The boat had gone about another 100 miles when the slaves revolted and killed the five white men and threw their bodies overboard.
 The 75 slaves, males and females of various ages, attempted to escape into Indiana, which had become a state in 1816 with a constitution that prohibited slavery, though there were both free Blacks and slaves in the state.